Skip to content

 G.I.
 Joe: Frontline Vol. 1 – The Mission That Never Was (Collects G.I.
 Joe: Frontline #1-4) is a four-part series written by Larry Hama set one month after the events of the Marvel series’ issue #155.

 II.
 G.I.
-Joe: The IDW Years (2008-2022)
+Joe Comics: The IDW Years (2008-2022)

-After Devil’s Due lost the G.I.
-Joe comics license in 2008, IDW Publishing became the official home of the Joe series.
+After Devil’s Due Productions lost the G.I.
+Joe comics license in 2008, IDW Publishing became the official home of the Joe comics.
 There are multiple series and spin-offs in what is now called the IDW Continuity, but there’s also the G.I.
 Joe: A Real American Hero series by Larry Hama that is not in the same continuity.
 Hamma picked up the series where he left it at Marvel.
 We are beginning with that, then we are going to take a look at the rest.

-b.
 G.I.
-Joe: The IDW Continuity
+Joe Comics: The IDW Continuity

 It’s another reality, continuity… as you want, but it’s not Larry Hama’s G.I.
 Joe: A Real American Hero.
 A new entry point in the G.I.
 Joe Universe.